VerKnowSys/sofin/README.md

 ## Conflicts/ Problems/ Known issues:
+* Latest versions of OSX 10.8 lack GNU compiler (even through Xcode command line utilities, the only available compiler is Clang).
+Due to this fact, it is required to have installed binaries: `/usr/bin/llvm-gcc` `/usr/bin/llvm-g++` and `/usr/bin/llvm-cpp-4.2` on your system.
+(Only if you want Sofin to build software that requires GNU compiler).
+In older versions of Xcode (=<4.1) this compiler is built in and usually resides in `/usr/llvm-gcc-4.2` directory and is linked to `/usr/bin`.
+I uploaded this compiler taken from my 10.8 system.
+It's available [here](http://software.verknowsys.com/binary/Darwin-x86_64-common/llvm-gcc-4.2-prebuilt.tar.bz2).
+Put it anywhere and make symlinks to `/usr/bin` to solve this issue permanently.
 * Sofin build mechanism is known to be in conflict with other software managment solutions like: BSD Ports, HomeBrew, MacPorts, Fink.
 Keep that in mind before reporting problems.
 * It's recommended to change shell by doing: `chsh -s /Software/Zsh/exports/zsh` for each user which will use Sofin.
 It's caused shells that don't read standard default shell initialization scripts like /etc/zshenv.